jirkapok/GasPlanner/doc/roadmap.md

   * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop
 * UI Tweaks
   * Profile:
-    * Add option to reduce waypoints table only to list of stops
     * Waypoints table: add switch in case user is switching to tank with the same gas
     * Add other events to profile chart like gas switch
   * Add option to define custom maximum gas density